“The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.” – Bill Gates

 The Key to Reducing Costs with Sales CRM‘s Automated Workflows

-Automated workflows aren’t a magical solution to reducing costs for small businesses.
+Automated workflows aren’t a magical solution to reducing costs for growing businesses.
 Although they may seem that way when implemented well.
 The effectiveness depends on you, and not just the sales CRM.

 Here’s how to make automated workflows work for you-

 1. For an automated workflow to optimize your processes and time, they need to be in-built into your existing business processes.
 This will make it a seamless experience for your sales team and prospective customers.